turingschool-examples/jsFun-FE-legacy-repo/context/README.md

 // Annotation:
 // `this` will reference the voyager1 object because we are calling `logThis()` as a method
 // on that particular object.
 The voyager1 object has a property called `logThis` that references
-// a global `logThis` function, declared as a traditional ES5 function.
-With traditional ES5 functions,
+// a traditional ES5 global function.
+With traditional ES5 functions, the value of `this` is set
-// the value of `this` is set upon invocation rather than upon declaration.
-If this had been written
+// upon invocation rather than upon declaration.
+If this had been written as an arrow function,
-// as an arrow function, `this` would instead point to the global window object.
+// `this` would instead point to the global window object.
 ```

 # Resources